robole/title-sequences/readme.md

 The website is run by default on: <http://localhost:3000/>.

 If you open the project in VS Code, there is an included [task](https://code.visualstudio.com/Docs/editor/tasks) that will start the dev server every time you open the project.
 The first time you open the project, you may need to run the command **"Tasks: Manage Automatic Tasks in Folder"** to enable this.

-Otherwise, you can run the `dev` script to start the dev server yourself.

 ## Title sequences